-Evan M. D’Amico is a partner in the Washington, D.C. office of Gibson Dunn, where his practice focuses primarily on mergers and acquisitions.
+Evan M. D’Amico is a partner in the Washington, D.C. office of Gibson Dunn, where his practice focuses primarily on domestic and cross-border M&A.

-Evan advises companies, private equity firms, boards of directors, and special committees in connection with a wide variety of complex corporate matters, including mergers and acquisitions, asset sales, leveraged buyouts, spin-offs, and joint ventures.
-He also has experience advising issuers, borrowers, underwriters, and lenders in connection with financing transactions and public and private offerings of debt and equity securities.
-Evan has particular expertise in advising special purpose acquisition companies (SPACs), operating companies and investors in connection with SPAC business combinations and financing transactions.
+Evan represents public and private companies, private equity firms, boards of directors, and special committees in connection with a wide variety of complex corporate matters, including mergers, acquisitions, complex carve-outs and divestitures, hostile takeovers and defense, leveraged buyouts, spin-offs, split-offs, and joint ventures.
+Evan also has experience advising issuers, borrowers, underwriters, and lenders in connection with financing transactions and public and private offerings of debt and equity securities.

-Evan has been named a Rising Star in mergers and acquisitions by Super Lawyers 2016-2019 and in Best Lawyers: Ones to Watch in America™ for M&A. In 2019, The Deal profiled him as a Rising Star, which recognizes new M&A partners who are “deemed by The Deal to be one of the most promising of 2020.”
-Evan was named by Lawdragon as one of the 500 Leading Dealmakers in America for 2022, 2024, and 2025.
+Evan has been named a Rising Star in mergers and acquisitions by Super Lawyers 2016-2019, Best Lawyers: Ones to Watch in America™ and IFLR1000.
+In 2019, The Deal profiled him as a Rising Star, which recognizes new M&A partners who are “deemed by The Deal to be one of the most promising of 2020.”
+Evan was named by Lawdragon as one of the 500 Leading Dealmakers in America for 2022, 2024, 2025 and 2026.

 Representative Matters